Irish Church Records

 Kerry - Church of Ireland and Roman Catholic registers.

-Both transcriptions and images from the registers are available, free.
+Free to use, the site holds transcriptions of the register entries and, in many cases, links to images of the relevant register entry.
 This is a truly marvellous additional genealogy resource that's sure to help you to trace family history if your ancestors came from the areas it covers.
 It's easy to use, too.

 The huge online database of RootsIreland.ie is run by the Irish Family History Federation (IFHF) and contains nearly 12 million transcribed records of births, marriages and deaths.